cnizzardini/cakephp-swagger-bake/README.md

 $builder->connect('/my-swagger-docs', ['controller' => 'MySwagger', 'action' => 'index']);
 ```

+To get started, copy [SwaggerController](src/Controller/SwaggerController.php) into your project.

 #### Using Your Own Layout and Templates

 You will need to use your own controller (see above).
 From there you can copy the [layouts](templates/layout) and